writer + director + award winning FilmMAKER

 In 2012 he worked with Stephen Daldry to make 'Spirit of the Olympics' - a film about the legacy of the London Olympic Games.

-In 2018 Rob directed the story of the Kodiak Queen, a decorated WWII war ship that survived Pearl Harbour, transformed into an artificial reef and dive site by Richard Branson.
+In 2018 he directed the story of the Kodiak Queen, a decorated WWII warship that survived Pearl Harbour, transformed into an artificial reef and dive site by Richard Branson and the Maverick1000 entrepreneurial group.
+In this haunting film, Academy Award winner Kate Winslet and Rob remind us of the momentous task ahead restoring the British Virgin Islands.

 Rob is currently making his first feature 'Angels in the Asylum.'